Persikas Subang: Supporters

-Derbies and rivalries
+Rivalries

 Purwasuka derbies is a football match between Persipo Purwakarta, Persikas Subang, and Persika Karawang.
 The name is taken from the history that connects the three regencies in earlier times together.
 Historically, Subang and Purwakarta was a part of Karawang Residency.
-So when the teams from each city it always creates quite high tension in the game, because historically the relationship is very close both in terms of culture and politics, but the tension is not as high as the Pasundan derby bring together Persib Bandung vs. Persikabo 1973 or the Persib–Persija rivalry.
+So when the teams from each city it always creates quite high tension in the game, because historically the relationship is very close both in terms of culture and politics, but the tension is not as high as the Pasundan derby bring together Persib Bandung against Persikabo 1973 or the Persib–Persija rivalry.

-Derbies matches are always happening at the lower-level football Indonesia precisely in Second Division and Third Division, as Persikas vs. Persipo and Persikas vs. Persika.
-All the games that bring together teams from Region IV is very attractive interest the audience to come to the stadium because the game is running with derbies and prestige of high tension so that this derbies game sometimes culminate in a scene players, officials, and spectators.
+Derbies matches are always happening at the lower-level football Indonesia, precisely in Second Division and Third Division, as Persikas against Persipo and Persikas against Persika.
+All the games that bring together teams from Region IV proved to be effective in attracting the audience to the stadium, because the game is running with derbies and is considered to have great prestige and high tension.